-Born in Rochester, NY, in the Highland Park neighborhood, my early life centered around the values of community and connection — principles instilled by my family and nurtured through active participation in a vibrant Jewish culture.
+Born in Rochester, NY, in the Highland Park neighborhood, my early life centered around the values of community and connection, principles instilled by my family and nurtured through active participation in a vibrant Jewish community.

-School of the Arts added another dimension to that early education.
+From there I went to The School of the Arts which added another dimension to that early education.
 Performing in the orchestra, participating in high school musicals, or competing in sports like swimming, cross country, and golf, developed my teamwork and taught me that healthy competition is about personal growth.
 Being surrounded by the arts emphasized the values of collaboration, discipline, and continuous self-improvement.

 High school served as the launching pad for my organizing efforts.
 Engagement with United Synagogue Youth (USY) opened doors to event planning and leadership.
-Starting with local chapter events and progressing into regional roles — first as Vice-President of Membership and Kadima and then as Regional President — provided hands-on experience in streamlining operations, enhancing communication, and supporting fellow youth leaders.
+Starting with local chapter events and progressing into regional roles, provided hands-on experience in streamlining operations, enhancing communication, and supporting fellow youth leaders.

 Working outside of school and a gap year broadened my perspective on service and civic responsibility.
 Working as a nanny, preschool camp counselor, and lifeguard offered real-world insights into diverse community needs, while the Nativ gap year program in Israel deepened my connection to heritage.
 Studying at the Hebrew University in Jerusalem and living in a small desert town further exposed me to community needs while I beautified community spaces and volunteered in the local ambulance service.